Ali (2001 film): Plot

 Before his championship debut against the heavyweight champion Sonny Liston, Cassius Clay Jr. taunts Liston then dominates the early rounds of the match.
-Halfway through, he complains of a burning feeling in his eyes (implying that Liston has tried to cheat) and says he is unable to continue.
-His trainer/manager Angelo Dundee gets him to keep fighting.
-Once Clay sees again, he dominates the fight and Liston quits before round seven, making Clay the second-youngest heavyweight champion at the time after Floyd Patterson.
+Between rounds, Liston asks his corner to apply a substance to his gloves.
+Liston then takes the advantage in Round 5, as Clay complains of burning eyes and blurred vision to trainer Angelo Dundee.
+Clay recovers in Round 6 and begins to dominate the fight.
+Liston quits before round seven, losing the heavyweight championship to Clay, who admonishes the crowd to "Eat your words!"

 Clay spends time with Malcolm X and is invited to the home of Nation of Islam leader Elijah Muhammad, where he is given the name Muhammad Ali, much to the disapproval of his father, Cassius Sr. Ali marries Sonji Roi, an ex-Playboy Bunny, although she is not Muslim and does not abide sex segregation.
 Ali goes to Africa and meets up with Malcolm X, but later refuses to speak to him, honoring the wishes of Elijah.
 He is distraught over the assassination of Malcolm X.

 Upon returning to America, Ali fights Liston a second time and knocks him out in the first round.
 He and Sonji divorce after she objects to various obligations Muslim women have.

 Ali then refuses conscription for the Vietnam War and is stripped of his boxing license, passport, and title, and sentenced to five years in prison.
 After marrying 17-year-old Belinda Boyd and a three-year hiatus from boxing, his conviction is overturned in Clay v.
 United States, and in his comeback fight, he goes against Jerry Quarry and wins by technical knockout in three rounds.
 Ali attempts to regain the heavyweight championship against Joe Frazier.
 In the "Fight of the Century", Frazier generally has the upper hand against Ali and wins by decision, the first loss of Ali's career.
 Frazier later loses the championship to George Foreman.

 Foreman and Ali go to Kinshasa, Zaire, for the Rumble in the Jungle fight.
 There, Ali meets Veronica Porché and has an affair with her.
 After reading rumors of his infidelity in newspapers, his wife Belinda travels to Zaire to confront him.
 Ali says he is unsure whether he loves Veronica, but is focused solely on his upcoming title shot.

 For a good portion of the fight against Foreman, Ali leans back against the ropes (Rope-a-dope) allowing Foreman to tire himself out.
 He then knocks out the exhausted Foreman, regaining the Heavyweight Championship.